-- Each applicant must be an NGS society or organization member. - Each editor must be a volunteer. - Newsletter must be submitted by the society or organization-not by an individual. - Four copies of two consecutive issues from the current year must be submitted along with the completed entry form. - Electronic newsletters may be entered in the competition.
-One copy of two consecutive electronic newsletters from the current year must be submitted along with the completed entry form.
+- Each applicant must be an NGS society or organization member. - Each editor must be a volunteer. - Newsletter must be submitted by the society or organization-not by an individual. - One copy of two consecutive electronic newsletters from the current year must be submitted using the online nomination form.